Our Speaker Team

 Peat in Gardening

-This talk is designed for gardening groups to raise awareness about what peatlands are, the use of peat in gardening and the role of the horticultural industry in their damage.
-The alternatives to peat are discussed in detail.
-The talk covers how the Lancashire Wildlife Trust are restoring some of the degraded sites and ends with a few examples of the successful return of some specialised flora and fauna to the restored sites.
+This talk is designed for gardening groups to raise awareness about what peatlands are and how the use of peat in gardening and the horticultural industry has led to their degradation.
+Hear about the wide range of peat-free growing media and find out how the Lancashire Wildlife Trust are restoring some of the degraded peatlands and the successful return of some specialised flora and fauna to these restored sites.

 From the Weasel to the Badger: Our Marvellous Mustelids